 AABBS is a non-profit society founded in the spring of 2009 by a group of Nelson ski industry and business professionals concerned about the increasing numbers of teens venturing out into the back country without any avalanche and/or mountain safety training.

 This is a free course for youth with limited capacity.
 Registration is on a first come, first served basis.
-If you are interested please call 250.354.4944. to register or have your name put on the wait list.
+If you are interested, please stop by our dowtown office to pick up your registration package or call us at 250-354-4944 to have your name put on the wait list.

 * a $20 donation to the society is required

 The Youth Mountain Education Center (YMEC) opened December 2015.

 Allowing our ski team, and youth avalanche courses a space to get educated about the mountains

 in the mountains.
 Pritvate YMEC bookings avaliable.
 Call 250-354-4944 for details.